Yogi Ramsuratkumar

 kid at heart.
 I've seen him get up in the middle of the night

-within the total bliss of it all.
-When he sings, he sings with
+again, within the total bliss of it all.
+When he sings, he sings

-knew us.
-He had told Caylor some information about our natures
+apparently knew us.
+He had told Caylor some information about

-and what we were to do in this life.
+our natures and what we were to do in this life.
 He already knew.
-When Caylor

-took us to see him, he was under a small shrub bush, a very small
+When Caylor took us to see him, he was under a small shrub bush,

-pine.
+a very small pine.
 It was very hot.
-He would always keep us in the shade by
+He would always keep us in

-moving us around.
-When we met him, he was very, very thankful.
+the shade by moving us around.
+When we met him, he was very,

-We had done something which he considered a favour, so he very,
+very thankful.
+We had done something which he considered a favour,

-or three feet away.
-And he just put me into a really, really deep
+may be two or three feet away.
+And he just put me into a really,

-And then he said, 'Mr. Will, Mr. Will don't go that side, come
+about a minute.
+And then he said, 'Mr. Will, Mr. Will don't go

-back, come this side.'
-And I couldn't come down, I just couldn't.
+that side, come back, come this side.'
+And I couldn't come down,

 "Then he said, 'Ohhh, not so good to go that side.
 'He said,